 The Actions of Hydrogen in the Body

 Molecular Hydrogen has now emerged as a ‘surprising’ molecule with broad therapeutic potential.
-Over 1000 scientific studies indicate there may be a beneficial effect for over 150 conditions including fatigue, cognitive impairment, pain, inflammation, metabolic syndrome, obesity, and cardiovascular function (For more information see below).
+Over 1000 scientific studies indicate there may be a beneficial effect for over 150 conditions including fatigue, cognitive impairment, pain, inflammation, metabolic syndrome, obesity, and cardiovascular function.

-Hydrogen is the simplest, smallest and most abundant element in the universe…
+Hydrogen: the simplest, smallest, and most abundant element in the universe…

 A hydrogen atom usually has one proton and one electron, but most have no neutrons.
 Naturally occurring atomic hydrogen is rare due to its tendency to bond with most other elements.